 On a clear day, you can see both the lowest and highest points in the contiguous United States: Badwater Basin (282 feet below sea level) and Mount Whitney (14,505 feet above sea level).

-Whether you’re exploring the backroads or hiking Telescope Peak, a great way to end the last day of your Death Valley National Park itinerary is to visit the ghost town of Rhyolite.
+Whether you’re exploring the backroads or hiking Telescope Peak, a great way to end the last day of your trip is to visit the ghost town of Rhyolite.

 Located just east of the park, Rhyolite was a bustling town for prospectors in the early 1900s.
 Today, it sits in ruins.